test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

     Python script to start the documentation build

+  - ``setup.py``

+    Python script to install the package sources.
+This includes the execution of ``genpackagedoc.py``.
+    Therefore building the documentation is part of the installation process.

   - ``dump_repository_config.py``

     Little helper to dump the repository configuration to console

+//

 Documentation build process
 ===========================